LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Warrior.md

 ## Equipment

 Rivendell Warriors fight enemies with a Rivendell Bow and a random Rivendell melee weapon, which are only the sword and spear at the moment.
-When hired they have full armor(some unired warriors spawn without helmets), making them afforable and very strong combat units, although the alignment requirment is quite high.
+When hired they have full armor(some unhired warriors spawn without helmets), making them afforable and very strong combat units, although the alignment requirment is quite high.

 ## Hiring